 Forensic Accounting & Fraud Investigation

-Litigation is costly and the outcome is uncertain.
+Litigation is costly, and the outcome is uncertain.
 If your litigation team is strong, the likelihood you will be satisfied with the outcome will be greater.
-As a part of your litigation team, a forensic accountant has three primary functions:
+As a part of your litigation team, a forensic accountant approaches each case like a giant jigsaw puzzle in which the pieces are all mixed up, some pieces or sections may be missing, and the box has been thrown away.
+At this point, the picture is uncertain.
+So working in such constraints, the forensic accountant has three primary functions:

-3. Report – To communicate his or findings to the client, their counsel, or to the court.
+- Report – To communicate the findings to the client(s), their counsel, or to the court.

 We focus these skills in the following 8 areas: